intel-iot-devkit/how-to-code-samples/fire-alarm/java/README.md

 This smart fire alarm application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

-From this exercise, developers will learn how to:<br>
+From this exercise, developers will learn how to:

-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Intel® System Studio IoT Edition .
-Intel® System Studio IoT Edition lets you create and test applications on Intel®-based IoT platforms.<br>
+- Run this code sample in Intel® System Studio IoT Edition.
+Intel® System Studio IoT Edition lets you create and test applications on Intel®-based IoT platforms.
 - Invoke the services of the Twilio* API for sending text messages.

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart fire alarm that:<br>
+Using an Intel® Edison board, this project lets you create a smart fire alarm that:

-- constantly monitors for unsafe temperature levels;<br>
+- constantly monitors for unsafe temperature levels;
-- issues an audible notification using the buzzer;<br>
+- issues an audible notification using the buzzer;
-- issues a visual notification using the LCD;<br>
+- issues a visual notification using the LCD;
-- keeps track of fire events, using cloud-based data storage;<br>
+- keeps track of fire events, using cloud-based data storage;
 - sends text messages to alert others of a possible fire.

 ## How it works